willis240/willis240.github.io/README.md

 ## Current Projects

 ### willis240.github.io
+#### Making a personal webpage

 **In Progress:**
-- Currently changing the text from the default to be more reflective of me
+- Format all details to be more appealing to a reader's eyes

 **Needs Done:**
 - Add headers with empty slots under them (for information to be added in the future)
-- Format all details to be more appealing to a reader's eyes

 ### Off-Topic
 All things considered, writing what needs to be added to the website on the website is very meta